algerian-tech-makers/TEAM08-Archidni-V1.0-Sabaak-1/README.md

 ## How to contribute ? 🤝
 - If you have already registered for the initiative , then you can safely skip to **Project Submission**
 - If you didn't register yet, it's not late to do that.
-You can sumbit your registarion through [this form](forms.google.com)
+You can submit your registration through [this form](forms.google.com)

 ## Project Submission 📋
 - In order to submit your Draft / Final solution , you will need to meet certain conditions :